Carolina Apolonia

 My work is about finding refuge and freedom.

-I am inspired by the everyday rhythms and choreographies of life; how we move, interact, build and heal.
-I am fascinated by wings and shelters.
+I take my inspiration from the everyday rhythms in life; how we move, interact, build, love and heal.
+And I am fascinated by industrial structures and things that fly.

 -